b7w/limited-fm/docs/intro/installation.rst

 | Set up database settings and others you need.
 Set home directory for storage, **LIMITED_ROOT_PATH**.
   For more settings look :doc:`settings.py </ref/settings>`.
+  Also it good practice to set debug True.
+  In this case you will see all errors in web browser.
+  Do not forget to turn it False back!
   Now we have to add tables to database, and collect all static files.

 .. code-block:: bash